bomberstudios/safari-css-cursor-bug/README.md

 ## Issue description

-When setting a custom CSS cursor in Safari, the image rendered look blurry on scaled screen resolutions.
+When setting a custom CSS cursor in Safari, the rendered image looks blurry on scaled screen resolutions.

-These are two photos of a MacBook Pro 13" M1 running macOS Ventura 13.2, on Safari Version 16.3 (18614.4.6.1.5).
+These are two photos of a MacBook Pro 13" M1 running **macOS Ventura 13.2**, on **Safari Version 16.3 (18614.4.6.1.5)**.

 Scaled screen ("Default" in System Settings):